aws/amazon-ecs-cli/README.md

 ### Using ECS parameters

 Since there are certain fields in an ECS task definition that do not correspond to fields in a Docker Composefile, you can specify those values using the `--ecs-params` flag.
 Currently, the file supports the follow schema:

 ```
 version: 1
 task_definition:
-  ecs_network_mode: string // supported string values: none, bridge, host, or awsvpc
+  ecs_network_mode: string               // Supported string values: none, bridge, host, or awsvpc
   task_role_arn: string
+  task_execution_role: string            // Needed to use Cloudwatch Logs or ECR with your ECS tasks
+  task_size:                             // Required for running tasks in Fargate mode
+    Cpu: string
+    Memory: string
   services:
     <service_name>:
       essential: boolean

 run_params:
   network_configuration:
     awsvpc_configuration:
-      subnets: array of strings
+      subnets: array of strings          // These should be in the same VPC and Availability Zone as your instance
-      security_groups: array of strings`
+      security_groups: array of strings  // These should be in the same VPC as your instance
+      assign_public_ip: string           // supported values: ENABLED or DISABLED
 ```

+**Version**
+Schema version being used for the ecs-params.yml file.
+Currently, we only support version 1.

+**Task Definition**
 Fields listed under `task_definition` correspond to fields that will be included in your ECS Task Definition.

-`ecs_network_mode` corresponds to NetworkMode on an ECS Task Definition (Not to be confused with the network_mode field in Docker Compose).
+* `ecs_network_mode` corresponds to NetworkMode on an ECS Task Definition (Not to be confused with the network_mode field in Docker Compose).
 Supported values are none, bridge, host, or awsvpc.
 If not specified, this will default to bridge mode.
+If you wish to run tasks with Network Configuration, this field *must* be set to `awsvpc`.

-`task_role_arn` should be the ARN of an IAM role. **NOTE**: If this role does not have the proper permissions/trust relationships on it, the `up` command will fail.
+* `task_role_arn` should be the ARN of an IAM role. **NOTE**: If this role does not have the proper permissions/trust relationships on it, the `up` command will fail.

-`service_name` matches the name of the services listed in your docker compose file, and its fields will be merged into an [ECS Container Definition](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-containerdefinitions.html).
+* `services` correspond to the services listed in your docker compose file, with `service_name` matching the name of the container you wish to run.
+Its fields will be merged into an [ECS Container Definition](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-containerdefinitions.html).
 The only field you can specify on it is `essential`.
 The default value for the essential field is true.

+* `task_execution_role` should be the ARN of an IAM role. **NOTE**: This field is required to enable ECS Tasks to be configured with Cloudwatch Logs, or to pull images from ECR for your tasks.

+* `task_size` Contains two fields, CPU and Memory.
+These fields are required for launching tasks in Fargate mode.
+See [the documentation on ECS Task Definition Parameters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) for more information.

+**Run Params**
 Fields listed under `run_params` are for values needed as options to API calls not related to a Task Definition, such as `compose up` (RunTask) and `compose service up` (CreateService).
+Currently, the only parameter supported under `run_params` is `network_configuration`.
+This is required to run tasks with [Task Networking](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html), as well as in Fargate mode.

-`network_configuration` is required if you specify `ecs_network_mode` as `awsvpc`.
+* `network_configuration` is required if you specify `ecs_network_mode` as `awsvpc`.
+It takes one nested parameter, `awsvpc_configuration`, which has three subfields:
+  * `subnets`: list of subnet ids used to launch tasks. ***NOTE*** These should be in the same VPC and availability zone as the instances on which you wish to launch your tasks.
+  * `security_groups`: list of securtiy-group ids used to launch tasks. ***NOTE*** These should be in the same VPC as the instances on which you wish to launch your tasks.
+  * `assign_public_ip`: supported values for this field are either "ENABLED" or "DISABLED".
+This field is *only* used for tasks launched in Fargate mode.
+If this field is present in tasks with network configuration launched in EC2 mode, the request will fail.

 Example `ecs-params.yml` file: